storacha/w3infra/README.md

 To work on this codebase **you need**:

 - Node.js >= v16 (prod env is node v16)
+- Install the deps with `npm i`

+You can then run the tests locally with `npm test`.

+To try out a change submit a PR and you'll get temporary infra rolled out for you automatically at `https://<pr#>.up.web3.storage`.

+[`sst`](https://sst.dev) is the framework we use to define what to deploy.
+Read the docs! https://sst.dev

+## Deployment

+Deployments are managed by [seed.run].

+The `main` branch is deployed to https://staging.up.web3.storage and staging builds are promoted to prod manually via the UI at https://console.seed.run

+### Local dev

+You can use `sst` to create a custom dev deployment on aws, with a local dev console for debugging.

+To do that **you need**

 - An AWS account with the AWS CLI configured locally
 - Copy `.env.tpl` to `.env.local`
-- Install the deps with `npm i`

-Deploy dev services to your aws account and start dev console
+Then run `npm start` to deploy dev services to your aws account and start dev console

 ```console
 npm start
 ```

 See: https://docs.sst.dev for more info on how things get deployed.

-## Deployment

-Deployment is managed by [seed.run].
-PR's are deployed automatically to `https://<pr#>.up.web3.storage`.

-The `main` branch is deployed to https://staging.up.web3.storage and staging builds are promoted to prod manually via the UI at https://console.seed.run

 ## Integration tests